Local Clustering on Complex Graphs and Complex Hypergraphs

 \begin{definition} (Volume of hypergraph boundary).
 We define the \textit{volume of the hypergraph boundary}, i.e., cut between $\cm{S}$ and $\bar{\cm{S}}$, by

-Furthermore, $0 \leq |\partial \cm{S}| \leq \sum_{u\in \cm{S}} \phi(u) \leq 1$. $|\partial\cm{S}| = |\partial\bar{\cm{S}}|$. \end{definition}
+Furthermore, $0 \leq |\partial \cm{S}| = |\partial\bar{\cm{S}}| \leq \sum_{u\in \cm{S}} \phi(u) \leq 1$. \end{definition}

 For unweighted, undirected graphs, the \textit{volume of a vertex set} $\cm{S}$ is defined as the degree sum of the vertices in $\cm{S}$.
-With the observation that $\phi(u) = \sum_{u\in \cm{S}, v\in \cm{V}} \phi(u)P_{u, v}$, $\phi(u)$ itself is already a sum of the transition probabilities and can be an analogy to vertex degree.
+With $\phi(u) = \sum_{u\in \cm{S}, v\in \cm{V}} \phi(u)P_{u, v}$, $\phi(u)$ itself is already a sum of the transition probabilities and can be an analogy to vertex degree.
 We extend this observation to the following definition.

 \begin{definition} (Volume of hypergraph vertex set).
 We define the \textit{volume of a vertex set} $\cm{S} \subseteq \cm{V}$ in hypergraph $\cm{H}$ by